The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Results

 \subsection{Joy's Law Dependency on Size of AR}

-AR $\gamma$ values for both Cycle 23 and Cycle 24 are categorized by size and shown as a function of latitude in Figure~\ref{fig:AR-size} in different colors for a given size and separated by hemisphere in order to determine if $\gamma$ values and Joy's law fits were a function of the AR size.
-Size classifications into small, medium and large regions are made following the procedure detailed in Section 2 using the median of the peak flux values ($\Phi_{median}$) for each hemisphere and cycle. $\Phi_{median}$ of the south and north hemispheres in Cycle 24 was $8.94*10^{21}$ and $9.26*10^{21}$, respectively. $\Phi_{median}$ of the south and north hemispheres in Cycle 23 was $8.51*10^{21}$ and $9.02*10^{21}$, respectively.
+AR $\gamma$ values for both Cycle 23 and Cycle 24 are categorized by size and shown as a function of latitude in Figure~\ref{fig:AR-size} in different colors for each size and separated by hemisphere in order to determine if $\gamma$ values and Joy's law fits are a function of the AR size.
+Size classifications into small, medium and large regions are made following the procedure detailed in Section 2 using the median of the peak flux values ($\Phi_{median}$) for each hemisphere and cycle. $\Phi_{median}$ values of the south and north hemispheres in Cycle 24 were $8.94\times10^{21}$ and $9.26\times10^{21}$~Mx, respectively. $\Phi_{median}$ of the south and north hemispheres in Cycle 23 was $8.51\times10^{21}$ and $9.02\times10^{21}$ Mx, respectively.
 The average time for the small, medium and large regions to emerge from 20\% flux to 100\% flux was found to be 2.01, 4.86, and 7.42 days, respectively.

 There is no strong correlation between the size of the active regions and the magnitude of their average tilt angles.
 While the intercepts and slopes vary greatly, they all have large uncertainties due to the high scatter of the data set.
-We therefore conclude that there is no statistically significant trend and only plot the best fit (separated by hemispheres) line to all data points for Joy's law for all sizes of ARs, see the black lines in Figure~\ref{fig:AR-size}.
+We therefore conclude that there is no statistically significant trend and only plot the best fit line (separated by hemispheres) to all data points for Joy's law for all sizes of ARs, see the black lines in Figure~\ref{fig:AR-size}.
 Figure~\ref{fig:AR-size} shows the large scatter of the tilt angles of active regions of different sizes in the yellow, green and blue data points representing the small, medium and large ARs.